madhavikollya/terraform/README.md

 - vim swiggy.tfvars , vim zomato.tfvars - here we define all the values required for creating infrastructure.
 - when we give terraform apply by changing the file names overridding may occur.
 - so for this we have to use workspaces.
-create different workspaces for each infrastructure and then try terraform apply. now no overriding take place.
+create different workspaces for each infrastructure and then try terraform apply.
+Then no overriding will take place.

 # Commands used